modios/covid-graphql/README.md

 # How to use.
- * Probaby the easiest way to get the application running is to run docker-compose up, it should intialize the database and start the application.
+ * Probaby the easiest way to get the application up and running is to run docker-compose up, it should intialize the database and start the application.
  * Visit http://127.0.0.1:5000/graphql
  * Then you can try to fetch the avaliable data, for example the cases in ICUs for all the avaliable dates :